 Tips For A Good Essay

-Don't write predominantly about one poem and make tiny, irrelevant references to the other(s).
-Also, remember to complete your points with the final piece of the sandwich, your concluding point that brings all of the preceding points made together.
+-Don't write predominantly about one poem.
+Remember, for example, to complete your points with the final piece of the sandwich, your concluding point that brings all of the preceding points made together.

-Quotations are important to support your ideas as you express your views, but don't forget to focus on those all-important poetry techniques as they have a place and meaning in their line, stanza or verse.
+-Quotations are important to support your ideas in your paper as you express your views, but don't forget to focus on those all-important poetry techniques as they have a place and meaning in their line, stanza or verse.

-Finally, remember to offer your own personal response to the poems, explaining how they make you feel and what message you get from them.
-If you don't show a connection to the content or style, then there will be a big piece missing for the examiner and he or she won't be able to award you the best mark.
+-Offer your own personal response to the poems, explaining how they make you feel and what message you get from them.
+If you don't show a connection to the content or style whilst you analyse, then there will be a big piece missing for the examiner and he or she won't be able to award you the best mark.